slowburn-dev/DataConfig/README.md

 # DataConfig

-__Flexible and robust serialization framework for Unreal Engine Property System__
+__Serialization framework for Unreal Engine Property System that just works__

 ## Features

 - Support every type in Unreal Property System, including delegates and `UObject` references
-- Pull/Push styled API for accurate type info, proper error handling and diagnostics.
+- Pull/Push styled API for verbatim data access and lossless type infomation.
-- Out of the box JSON parsing that supports custom deserialization.
+- Out of the box JSON deserialization that supports custom conversion logic.
-- Provide tools and framework for extending.
+- Designed as a collection of tools that can be easily extended to support other formats.

 ## Example